devonapple/Technical-Writing-Portfolio/docs/Sample_style_guide.md

 1. Submit a PR to publish edited code samples.
 Edit per PR review.
 1. Preview the approved samples in the production environment.
 1. Use the Inspect tool in your browser to view and copy the HTML code for each sample request and response.
-1. Save the HTML copies of to add to the User guide.
+1. Save the HTML copies to include in the user guide.

 **User guide**
 1. Add Markdown tables to the object library.
-1. Add infrastructure for each endpoint using the Markdown Endpoint Template.
+1. Add infrastructure for each endpoint using the [Markdown Endpoint Template](#markdown-endpoint-template).
 1. Incorporate Markdown tables into the user guide.
 1. Add request and response tables for each endpoint.
 1. Integrate the HTML copies of the code samples for each endpoint into the user guide.